-Grinder
+Meat Grinder

 You’ll need the grinder for grinding the raw bone and some of the meat attached to it, but an important part of raw feeding includes leaving plenty of nice fat chunks of muscle meat in the food for kitty to chew.
 Please remember, it’s best to “chunk” a good portion, if not all, of the muscle meat by hand, to give kitty a chance to do some serious chewing to help keep her teeth and gums in good health.
 If your cat is missing a large number of teeth, however, you may want to grind everything.

 You have some choices out there in the world of grinders.
 And, to my mind, it’s really not necessary to spend a fortune for a grinder that will do a perfectly fine job for you.
-Yes it’s a big investment, or at least it can seem so at first.
-But it’s still cheaper than multiple prescription medications and veterinary visits for all manner of nutrition-related ailments.
+Yes it’s an investment, or at least it can seem so at first.
+But it’s still likely to be cheaper than multiple prescription medications and veterinary visits for all manner of nutrition-related ailments.
 I really love my grinder.
-It runs like a charm and has never, in over 15 years, needed a repair or failed to handle what I’ve put it through.
+It runs like a charm and has never, in over 20 years, needed a repair or failed to handle what I’ve put it through.
 It’s definitely outlasted other appliances in my kitchen that seem to fail on me at a staggeringly high rate.
 If they could get the Tasin to toast bread, grind coffee beans, and wash dishes, I’d have it made.

-Meats and organs.
+Meats and Organs

 If you want meats that are free-range, antibiotic-free, and hormone-free, a decent chain in the United States and Canada is Whole Foods Market.
 They also sell very nice organic chicken liver, so I often pick up fresh liver there as well.
 Sourcing hearts can be tricky, but it’s well worth the effort.
 You will have to call around to see if you can find someone who will keep you supplied with hearts.